FellSt220132/ITP-KI_Umfrage/Excel-To-JSON/README.md

 ## By Stefan Fellner

-+ Add your Excel File to this Folder (ANSWERS TO OUR MS FORM)
++ Add your Excel File to this Folder (ANSWERS TO OUR MS FORM, downloaded)

 + Name it responses.xlsx or change the Python File, preferably not the latter